-Our 2020 Cumberland Lodge Annual Dialogue examines the cultural bonds between the United Kingdom’s four nations, and the role that the arts can play in building social cohesion across the British Isles.
+Our 2020 Annual Dialogue examines the cultural bonds between the United Kingdom’s four nations, and the role that the arts can play in building social cohesion across the British Isles.

-Normally this takes place in central London but this year we are going virtual, as we are unable to gather a physical audience in central London, but we have space for up to 100 people to join us live on Zoom and participate in the Q&A after our panel discussion.
+Normally this takes place in central London but this year we are going virtual, and we have space for up to 100 people to join us live on Zoom and participate in the Q&A after our panel discussion.
 Zoom registrations for the Dialogue are now full, if you have not yet registered, we will also be streaming the event on this webpage and on Facebook.

 What will we be discussing?

 With ‘Brexit’ looming, regional devolved powers demonstrating their assertiveness amidst the pandemic, and renewed calls for Scottish independence and Irish unification, many people increasingly feel that the unity of the United Kingdom is at stake.

 Convened in partnership with Goodenough College, London, our discussion focuses on: